Andr\'e-Quillen cohomology of algebras over an operad: André-Quillen cohomology of algebras over an operad

 \subsubsection{\bf Algebras over a $\Po$-algebra}

 Let $A$ be a $\Po$-algebra.
-We call \emph{$\Po$-algebra over $A$} a $\Po$-algebra $B$ endowed with an augmentation, that is a map of $\Po$-algebras $B\xrightarrow{f} A$.
+A $\Po$-algebra $B$ endowed with an augmentation, that is a map of $\Po$-algebras $B\xrightarrow{f} A$, is called a \emph{$\Po$-algebra over $A$}.
 We denote by $\Po$-$\mathcal{A}lg/A$ the category of dg $\Po$-algebras over $A$ (the morphisms are given by the morphisms of graded algebras which commute with the augmentation maps).